brendanhasz/probflow/docs/index.rst

 Contributing
 ------------

 `Pull requests <https://github.com/brendanhasz/probflow/pulls>`_ are totally welcome!
 Any contribution would be appreciated, from things as minor as pointing out typos to things as major as writing new applications and distributions.
+For info on how to set up a development environment and run the tests, see the :doc:`dev_guide`.

 Why the name, ProbFlow?